-You can get from Prague Airport to city centre by Prague Airport bus.
-It will take you about 50min and will cost EUR 1.2.
-You can also get there by Prague Airport express (45min, EUR 2) or by Prague Airport-Prague city centre shuttle (group transfer - 50min, EUR 5.5).
-The distance between the airport and the city is about 18-20 km depending on the route chosen.
+You can get from Prague Airport to the city center by bus.
+It will take you about 50 minutes and will cost EUR 1.2.
+You can also get there by Prague Airport express (45 min, EUR 2.3) or by shuttle (shared transfer - 50 min, EUR 5.6).
+You can also rent a car without a driver (from EUR 22).
+The distance between the airport and the city is about 18-20 km, depending on the chosen route.

-The prices for transfers and taxi from Prague Airport to the city are not so high.
+Prices for transfers and taxi from Prague Airport to the city are not that high.
 And that’s the only way to get to the city at night.
-If you travel by bus, Airport Express or Prague Airport shuttle, you'll need to pay for your trip in CZK, while you can pay in EUR when travelling by taxi.
-City buses, though being the cheapest travel option, are not suitable for families with children and disabled people.
-The first category of tourists is going to have an exhausting trip with changes, and for the second one there are just no special seats there (buses with seats for disabled passengers operate only on weekdays and on certain routes).
-Mothers with small children and aged tourists should take an Airport Express Prague or a taxi.
-Airport express bus Prague will take you to the main railway station, and taxi will take you to almost any destination: you won't get from airport to Old Town by it because the movement of any motor vehicle is prohibited there.
-You can find the timetable for buses and airport express in the article below.
+If you choose to travel by bus, Airport Express or Prague Airport shuttle, you'll need to pay for your trip in CZK, while you can pay in EUR when traveling by taxi.
+City buses, despite being the cheapest travel option, won't suit families with children and disabled people.
+The first category of tourists is going to have an exhausting trip with changes, while for the second one there are just no special seats there (buses with seats for disabled passengers operate only on weekdays and on certain routes).
+Mothers with small children and aged tourists should take the Airport Express or a taxi.
+The express bus will take you to the main railway station, and taxis will get you to almost any destination: you won't get from Prague Airport to Old Town by them because the movement of any motor vehicle is prohibited there.
+You can find timetables for buses and the express in the article below.

 Prague attracts tourists all year round.
-Travellers from all over the world seek to come to this mysterious and slightly medieval city of Europe.
-Paris Airport - Vaclav Havel Airport Prague (formerly Prague Ruzyne International Airport) is located in the suburb of Prague called Ruzyne.
-This is the place tourists arrive at most often.
-There are many excursions available for travellers: for instance, across the New and the Old Town, to Vysehrad fort, Prague Castle, Hradcany, and other places.
+Travelers from all over the world seek to come to this mysterious and slightly medieval city of Europe.
+Prague Airport - Vaclav Havel (formerly - Prague Ruzyne International Airport) is located in the suburbs of Prague called Ruzyne.
+This is the place tourists arrive in most often.
+There are many excursions available for travelers in the city: for instance, across the New and the Old Town, to Vysehrad fort, Prague Castle, Hradcany, and other places.

-Prague Airport buses (N119, 100 and 179, and nighttime bus N510) will take you not to city centre itself, but only to one of the metro lines - green or yellow.
-To get to centre by this kind of transport, you'll have to make a change anyway.
-The most popular route among tourists is N119 because it is more frequent and get to the city centre faster than others (in 22 minutes).
-A ticket for 1.5h costs CZK 36: during this time you'll be able to use both buses and metro.
-You'll spend about 50 minutes getting from Prague Airport to city centre by bus with changes.
-The timetable for Prague Airport buses depends on the route: there are both a nighttime bus and daytime ones.
+Prague Airport buses (N119, 100, and nighttime bus N510) will take you not to the city center itself, but only to one of the metro lines - green or yellow.
+To get to the center by this type of transport, you'll have to make a change anyway.
+The most popular route among tourists is N119 because it is more frequent and gets to the city center faster than others (in 22 minutes).
+A ticket for 1.5h costs CZK 32: during this time, you'll be able to use both buses and metro.
+You'll spend about 50 minutes getting from Prague Airport to city center by bus with changes.
+Timetables for buses depend on the route: there are both nighttime buses and daytime ones.

 from 04:15 a.m. to 11:30 p.m. (nighttime bus runs from 11:57 p.m. to 03:57 a.m.)